Election

 - The sign, timber stake and/or frame needs to be made from materials that are designed to be easily broken;

-- Timber stake and/or frames must have a cross section measurement up to 55mm x 25mm; and
+- Timber stakes and/or frames must have a cross-section measurement of up to 55mm x 25mm; and

 In the interests of community safety, the placement of election signage must ensure that: